shounic/docs/test.md

 * you can't tele frag red or blue, if you try to telefrag a gray player it breaks
 * if you turn on `sm_cvar tf_avoidteammates 0` and try to telefrag a red or blue player, you get stuck in them instead

+* a red or blue player shooting cow mangler charged shot will disabled a gray building
+* gray charged shot does not work on gray sentries

 # gamemode objectives

 # medic